Transfer DNA binary system: Ti plasmid

 Opine catabolism genes: The opine catabolism genes encode elements of the Agrobacteriums opine catabolism pathway.
 This pathway allows the bacterium to break down and use the opine as an energy source.
-Only members of the Agrobacterium genus are able to metabolize opine, providing them with a competitive advantage over other soil microbes.
+Only carriers of this plasmid are able to metabolize opine, providing them with a competitive advantage over other soil microbes.

 Vir genes cassette: The vir genes, or "virulence genes", encode elements that aid in the transfer of T-DNA from the Ti plasmid into the plant cell genome.
 There are 6 vir operons involved in the transfer of T-DNA: virA, virB, virG, virC, virD, and virE.

 Ori: The ori is the "origin of replication", a site on the plasmid at which the two DNA strands begin to unwind to allow for DNA replication during cell division.

 Bacteria are prokaryotic organisms and plants are eukaryotic organisms.
 Mechanisms of and machinery involved in gene expression differs in prokaryotic and eukaryotic organisms.
 Agrobacterium has evolved to contain eukaryotic gene elements in the T-DNA region which allows for the genes encoded in the region to be expressed by the plant cells.
 The remaining Ti plasmid adheres to regular prokaryotic processes.

 In genetic engineering of plants, the auxin, cytokinin, and opine genes are replaced with a "gene(s) of interest", the gene(s) to be inserted into the plant.
 The opine catabolism genes are also removed.
 The transfer of the gene(s) of interest from the Agrobacterium to the plant cell occurs via the natural infection mechanism of the bacterium.